-Current InitiativesCHIP-IN’s Developmental Screening Initiative with Indiana State Department of Health (ISDH), Children’s Special Health Care Services Division (CSHCS)
+CHIP IN’s Developmental Screening Initiative with Indiana State Department of Health (ISDH), Children’s Special Health Care Services Program (CSHCS)

 In Indiana, the average age of diagnosis for autism is 5.3 years.
 The diagnosis is “stable” at about 24 months, allowing early interventions to promote optimal functioning by exploiting early brain plasticity.
 The American Academy of Pediatrics recommends developmental screening at 9, 18 and 24 or 30 months of age, including an autism screen at 18 and 24 months of age.
 However, early screening with standardized tools has not yet been widely adopted by practices in Indiana.

 The Child Health Improvement Partnership (CHIP IN for Quality) Developmental Screening Initiative with CSHCS involves implementing system change by supporting the primary care medical homes to improve developmental screening in Bloomington and the surrounding “doughnut” counties.
 The Bloomington location is chosen for the strong community support through the HANDS in Autism cadres and because it is the pilot site for Indiana University’s Neurodevelopmental and Behavioral Center (NDBC).
 To improve the quality of health care (related to developmental screening with standardized tools and referrals) for children (18-42 months), the CHIP IN for Quality team will help pediatric health care providers implement sustainable practice/system change through: